virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 ###  Remove Duplicates
 You don't want to duplicate data, they both are noise and occupy space!
 Learn [how to handle them simply](https://www.geeksforgeeks.org/python-pandas-dataframe-drop_duplicates/) with Pandas.

-###  Change Text to Lower/Upper Case
-You want to _Capitalize_ names, or maybe make them uniform (some people can enter data with or without capital letters!).
-Check [here](https://www.geeksforgeeks.org/python-pandas-series-str-lower-upper-and-title/) for the Pandas way to do it.

 ###  Spell Check
 You want to correct wrong words, for the sake of evenness.
 Check [here](https://www.tutorialspoint.com/python/python_spelling_check.htm) for a good Python module to do it.
 Also, this is a good starting point to [implement it](https://stackoverflow.com/questions/46409475/spell-checker-in-pandas).